-5. Eddie Murphy’s Beverly Hills Cop character almost met Crocodile Dundee.
+5. Murphy’s Beverly Hills Cop character almost met Crocodile Dundee.

-6. Eddie Murphy shot a Beverly Hills Cop television pilot.
+6. Murphy shot a Beverly Hills Cop television pilot.

 Though the Beverly Hills Cop sequels were not as well-received as the original, the role was still important to both Paramount and Murphy.
 In 2013, the studio launched a pilot for a television series that would see Foley become the chief of police in Detroit and spar with his cop son, Aaron Foley (Brandon T. Jackson).
-Murphy appeared in the pilot and was expected to recur throughout the series, but CBS failed to pick it up.
-Murphy is now expecting to shoot a fourth Beverly Hills Cop feature film once he finishes the Coming to America sequel.
+Murphy appeared in the pilot and was expected to recur throughout the series, but CBS declined to pick it up.
+But that was not the last we will hear of the character.
+Beverly Hills Cop 4: Axel Foley is currently in pre-production at Netflix.

-7. Eddie Murphy has a deep vault of music he’s recorded.
+7. He has recorded a deep vault of music.